cabuelow/OceansDash/README.md

 Please note however, that the above download and installation is not required if you simply want to use the Oceans Dashboard.
-The latest version will always be available on the [Shiny Server](https://cbuelow.shinyapps.io/OceansDash/)
+The latest version is available on the [Shiny Server](https://cbuelow.shinyapps.io/OceansDash/)

 ## Development TODO